-Confirmation of acceptance or rejection by the SSC will be given after 16 February 2009 and mailed to the corresponding address of the presenting author, together with instructions for PSD, PS or RF.
+Confirmation of acceptance or rejection by the SSC will be given after 16 February 2010 and mailed to the corresponding address of the presenting author (unless another author is selected as a contact person), together with instructions for PSD, PS or RF.

-The presenter of an accepted paper must register as a participant for the congress before 16 March 2009.
+The presenters of an accepted paper must register as a participant for the congress before 22 March 2010.

 To achieve a 4, a full paper defined submitted should:

 b) address a topic of research interest and importance,